opnsense/docs/source/manual/how-tos/ipsec-s2s.rst

 Before you start
 ----------------
-Before starting with the configuration of an IPsec tunnel you need to have a working OPNsense installation wit a unique LAN IP subnet for each side of your connection (you local network need to different than that of the remote network).
+Before starting with the configuration of an IPsec tunnel you need to have a working OPNsense installation with a unique LAN IP subnet for each side of your connection (your local network need to be different than that of the remote network).

 ..
 Note::